alexisflesch/mathquest/app/plan.md

 - [ ] Update plan.md with results and mark tasks as complete

 # Guest User Game Creation Fix
+# 2025-07-07 - Canonical Split: Student vs. Teacher Question Payloads

+## Phase 1: Planning & Schema Design
+- [ ] Document rationale for splitting question payloads (security, type safety, modernization)
+- [ ] Define two canonical shared types and Zod schemas in `shared/types/socketEvents.zod.ts`:
+    - `QuestionDataForStudent` (no sensitive fields)
+    - `QuestionDataForTeacher` (includes sensitive fields like `correctAnswers`)
+- [ ] Update this plan and checklist

+## Phase 2: Update Shared Types & Zod Schemas
+- [ ] Implement `QuestionDataForStudent` and `QuestionDataForTeacher` in shared/types/socketEvents.zod.ts
+- [ ] Remove any legacy/optional/compatibility fields from question payload types
+- [ ] Ensure all event names and payloads match canonical shared types
+- [ ] Log all changes in `log.md`

+## Phase 3: Backend Refactor
+- [ ] Update all backend emitters to use the correct canonical type:
+    - Student/game flows emit `QuestionDataForStudent`
+    - Teacher/projection/dashboard flows emit `QuestionDataForTeacher`
+- [ ] Add/verify Zod validation for all emissions
+- [ ] Ensure no sensitive fields are ever sent to students
+- [ ] Log all changes in `log.md`

+## Phase 4: Frontend Refactor
+- [ ] Update all frontend consumers (socket hooks, pages, components) to use the correct canonical type:
+    - Student flows use `QuestionDataForStudent`
+    - Teacher/projection/dashboard flows use `QuestionDataForTeacher`
+- [ ] Remove all legacy/compatibility type guards and interfaces
+- [ ] Ensure all runtime validation uses the correct Zod schema
+- [ ] Log all changes in `log.md`

+## Phase 5: Test and Validate
+- [ ] Test all flows (late join, practice, quiz, tournament, dashboard, projection)
+- [ ] Confirm only the correct canonical payload is used and accepted everywhere
+- [ ] Add/describe test cases for all code paths
+- [ ] Update plan.md and log.md with results and mark tasks as complete

+### Exit Criteria
+- Two canonical types and Zod schemas exist: one for student, one for teacher/projection
+- All backend and frontend code uses the correct type for each flow
+- No sensitive fields are ever sent to students
+- No legacy/optional/compatibility fields remain
+- All changes and rationale are documented in plan.md and log.md

 ## Phase 1: Diagnose and Document